PrasanthReddy-Chittapu6683/PrasanthReddy-Chittapu6683/README.md

 ### My Portfolio: https://silly-wescoff-4f0910.netlify.app/

 ### About Me
-* I'm Currently woking on Designing the demo projects in some of the Javascript frameworks that explains the `` Basics to Advance `` features of the frameworks.
+* Designing the demo projects in some of the Javascript frameworks that explains the `` Basics to Advance `` features of the frameworks.
-* Am designing the projects and materials documents for the below Projects which can helps to understand the framework easily.
+* Clikc on the below link to access the project & more details about it.

   * 🔭  <a href="https://prcv-netflix-clone.web.app/">Netflix Clone (ReactJS, HOOKS, Material UI, JavaScript, ES6-7, Firebase deployment, Axios)  👍 </a>
   * 🔭  <a href="https://whatsappreactclone.web.app/">WhatsApp Clone (ReactJS, HOOKS, JavaScript, ES6-7, Firebase deployments, Firebase Realtime Database, Axios)  👍 </a>